Red Curry Was Wonderful

 There weren't any Thai basil in the dish, which would have elevated the flavour and given it a refreshing note.
 I also thought the spring rolls and grilled pork could have used a bit more spice or umami flavour.

-Overall, the Thai Vermicelli dish was all right but it could be improved.
+Overall, this dish was all right but it could be improved.

 Red Curry Bamboo